 WARNING!
-Keep all persons out of the path of the cutting head while loading and unloading the sawmill.
+Keep all persons out of the path while loading and unloading the sawmill.
 Failure to do so may result in serious injury or death.

-8. Secure the sawmill to the truck bed to prevent the sawmill from shifting while it is being transported.
+Secure the sawmill to the truck bed to prevent the sawmill from shifting while it is being transported.

-Wood-Mizer LT15 Short Interval Maintenance Schedule
+Wood-Mizer LT10 Short Interval Maintenance Schedule